AV Preeminent Peer Rated Attorneys

 • Serving Longview, TX and Harrison County, Texas

-• Law Firm with 34 lawyers2 awards
+• Law Office with 1 lawyer2 awards

 • “Our experienced attorneys have aggressively represented injury victims for over 40 years.
 Let Bailey & Galyen solve your legal puzzle.
 Contact us today!”

-• Immigration LawyersAutomobile Accidents, Personal Injury, and 50 more
+• Immigration LawyersAutomobile Accidents, Personal Injury and 50 more

 • Free Consultation